deadfred-/UOOutlands/README.md

 ## Secret Scripts

 I have several personal scripts available, you can now purchase from me, for 5 Prevalia donation coins (each).
 The charged cost represents the amount of time I have spent writing, testing, and perfecting them.
+The cost also covers helping you - these are much more complicated scripts (500+ lines) and *everyone* has questions about getting them going or customizing them to their needs.

 | Script | Purpose|
 | ------------- | ------------- |